 - Architectural, Engineering, and Related Services

-This industry encompasses firms that provide services related to civil, construction, environmental, mechanical, and petroleum engineering.
-It also includes engineers who provide services directly to the public as consultants.
+This industry includes firms that provide services related to civil, construction, environmental, mechanical, and petroleum engineering.
+The industry also includes engineers who provide services directly to the public as consultants.

 - Motor Vehicle Parts Manufacturing